Creaming Jesus

-Creaming Jesus were an English band, influenced by gothic rock, punk and thrash metal, who formed in London, England.
-Formed in 1987, their original line up was Andy (vocals) Lil (vocals) Tally (bass) Roy (drums) Lindy (drums) and Paul (guitar).
+Creaming Jesus was an English band formed in London in 1987, influenced by gothic rock, punk and thrash metal.
+Their original line up was Andy (vocals), Lil (vocals), Tally (bass), Roy (drums), Lindy (drums), and Paul Scanlan (guitar).
 Their original sound was a wall of percussive noise (two drummers and a drum machine), Slayer-influenced thrash metal guitarists and screamed vocals.

 Career

 The band's first release was a track on the House of Dolls fanzine covermounted 7" single.